Portkey-AI/portkey-cookbook/examples/cheatbook.md

 For **example** if the requests to LLMs should:

 - be retried upto 3 times on response status codes `408`, `429`, `401`
-- should fallback from openai to anyscale + anthropic models
+- should fallback from openai to anyscale:anthropic models
-- fallen back requests: split 30% to anyscale models and 70% to anthorpic models
+- fallen back requests: split 30% to anyscale models and 70% to anthropic models
-- not wait for response longer than 10s
+- not wait for response longer than 20s

 **Gateway Config**